jared-hwang/PyPADocker/README.md

 ### Run a PyPA image

-*   Running the following will open a shell from the previous `pypa`and remove it once exited (in the interest of reduction of bloat.
+*   Running the following will open a shell from the previous `pypa`and remove it once exited (in the interest of reduction of bloat).

     `docker run -it --rm pypa`